 Section 13 – Academic Integrity Review

 Academic integrity violations at the graduate level are managed by the respective School (Section B.13.10 below), and violations at the undergraduate level are managed by Office of Student Judicial Affairs and Community Standards (Sections B.13.20 and B.15, below).

 13.20 Academic Integrity Violations by Undergraduate Students

 I. Initiating a Report

-If the instructor, academic unit or appropriate university official has reason to believe, based on observation or other evidence, that a student has violated the university’s academic integrity standards, they are encouraged to make reasonable attempts to meet with the student and discuss the alleged violation and the evidence which supports the charge.
-When necessary, such discussions may be conducted by telephone or electronic mail.
+If the instructor, academic unit or appropriate university official has reason to believe, based on observation or other information, that a student has violated the university’s academic integrity standards, they are encouraged to make reasonable attempts to meet with the student and discuss the alleged violation and the information which supports the charge.
+When necessary, such discussions may be conducted virtually.
 In this meeting every effort should be made to preserve the basic teacher/student relationship.
 The student should be given the opportunity to respond to the allegation.

 The instructor should assign a mark of “MG” until notification is received from the Office of Student Judicial Affairs and Community Standards that a final decision has been made.

 Also, because the student may contest the allegation, they must be allowed to attend all classes and complete all assignments until the incident report is resolved.

-Unless the reporting party withdraws the allegation, the instructor, academic unit or appropriate university official may recommend an appropriate sanction for the violation.
+The instructor, academic unit or appropriate university official may recommend an appropriate outcome for the violation.

-Sanctions include but are not limited to: grade sanctions (e.g., “F” in course) and dismissal from the academic department.
-In addition, sanctions of suspension or expulsion from the university may be assessed through a review process when requested by the instructor, by the academic or administrative unit in which the violation occurred, or when indicated by university standards (such as the seriousness of the misconduct or the existence of previous academic violations by the student) Refer to Appendix A: Academic Dishonesty Sanction Guidelines, when determining which sanction is most appropriate for the violation.
+Outcomes include but are not limited to: grade penalties (e.g., “F” in course) and dismissal from the academic department.
+In addition, outcomes of suspension or expulsion from the university may be assessed when indicated by university standards (such as the seriousness of the misconduct or the existence of previous academic violations by the student).
+Refer to Appendix A: Academic Dishonesty Guidelines for Determining Outcomes, when deciding which outcomes are most appropriate for the violation.